During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

-Microsoft always recommends to follow the order below when enabling data connectors:
+Microsoft always recommends following the order below when enabling data connectors:

-- Next, you can start connecting other cloud sources such as AWS and SaaS applications.
-Again it’s easy to configure, you can go to that cloud application assuming you have the right permissions and then click connect on the Azure Sentinel data connectors page.
+4) Next, you can start connecting other cloud sources such as AWS and SaaS applications.
+Again it’s easy to configure, you can go to that cloud application assuming you have the right permissions, and then click connect on the Azure Sentinel data connectors page.

-- Next, deploy your Windows and Linux agent in Azure.
+5) Next, deploy your Windows and Linux agent in Azure.
 This can be done with the Azure policy.
-There’s already a built-in policy that makes it easy so you can just take that policy, apply it to your environment, edit it as needed and that agent will get deployed and reporting into Azure Sentinel quickly.
+There’s already a built-in policy that makes it easy so you can just take that policy, apply it to your environment, edit it as needed and that agent will get deployed and report into Microsoft Sentinel quickly.

-- Next, deploy Windows and Linux agent on-premises and other clouds to get the machines that you want to collect data from.
+6) Next, deploy Windows and Linux agents on-premises and other clouds to get the machines that you want to collect data from.
 This agent works on any machine.
 It doesn’t matter whether it’s virtual in Google GCP, in AWS or Azure, or on-premises.

-- Next, integrate any Threat Intelligence (TI) feed to Azure Sentinel, this can be done through the open-source effort such as STIX/TAXII (The Trusted Automated eXchange of Indicator Information) feeds or through the Microsoft security graph API feed.
+8) Next, integrate any Threat Intelligence (TI) feed to Azure Sentinel, this can be done through open-source efforts such as STIX/TAXII (The Trusted Automated eXchange of Indicator Information) feeds or through the Microsoft security graph API feed.

-- Lastly, if you have some vendors that your work with, ask them to integrate directly with Azure Sentinel, it’s always easier to bring data from third-party solutions with direct integration.
+9) Lastly, if you have some vendors that your work with, ask them to integrate directly with Microsoft Sentinel, it’s always easier to bring data from third-party solutions with direct integration.

 Microsoft also announced a public preview of the new Azure Monitor agent.
-This will allow you to do some additional filtering, so keep an eye out on that.
-There will be more to do with Azure Sentinel with this new agent.
+This will allow you to do some additional filtering, so keep an eye out for that.
+There will be more to do with Microsoft Sentinel with this new agent.